Rugby - Planning the Training

-As with field sports, the rugby player needs to be able to maintain a solid level of fitness for a number of months ranging from September to April.
+As with field sports, the rugby player needs to be able to maintain a stable level of fitness for several months ranging from September to April.
 At the top level, the summer tours can add to the increasing demands made upon players throughout the year.
-Those at this level will aim to peak physically when it is most important for them to play well.
-Every four years this will mean the World Cup, but in the meantime, Home Internationals are the next major targets.
+Those at this level will aim to peak physically when it is most vital for them to play well.
+Every four years, this will mean the World Cup, but in the meantime, Home Internationals are the next major targets.

 The extra games added to first-class league rugby will not help the plight of the top players.
 It is not realistic to play hard, intense rugby every week for the club and then be expected to perform to a high standard internationally.
 Players inevitably end up missing some club matches to prepare for the big ones.

 For club players, much conditioning work needs to be carried out in the summer months, leaving room for some midweek training to add to this fitness base.
 This means that the summer will require conditioning running to boost endurance, as well as weight training to improve strength and circuit work to increase muscular endurance.

 As the season approaches, the emphasis should shift more towards power and speed.
 The work in training should become more specific to the match situation, where sessions can be combined to include attention to both skills/technique and fitness.

 The structure of the week will depend very much on the standard of rugby played.
 Keen players in a club side may have structured training 2-3 times a week, with matches on Saturday, aside from training on their own.
 Others may turn out on Saturday, throwing in the odd run and weights session during the week.
 It is important to remember, however, that this can be a dangerous game to play without adequate conditioning.